 - Explicitly set expectations upfront with family and friends that while at home you are still working and should not be disturbed.

 - Be sure to take clear breaks away from your working area during the day.
-Go for a walk, do a quick workout routine, or whatever helps you keep your energy levels up!
+Go for a walk, play some golf, do a quick workout routine, or whatever helps you keep your energy levels up!

 - Make sure you’re set up to work in a way that is kind to your body!
 Check out this link for some great tips on how to work from home in a way that won’t give you neck cramps.